Cannondale Catalyst 4 Review

 - Cannondale Catalyst 2 – This model is similar to the one above but the difference is the lack of hydraulic lockout feature that Catalyst 1 has.

-- Cannondale Catalyst 3 – Compared to the Catalyst 4, this model has a preload option on the front suspension and 24 speeds.
+- Cannondale Catalyst 3 (2019) – Compared to Catalyst 4, this model has a preload option on the front suspension and 24 speeds.

 Cannondale Catalyst 4 is a great mountain bike for casual rides on trails and gravel roads but will take a limited beating in extreme conditions.